syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endtabs %}

 >**NOTE**
-•When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
+* When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
-•When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.
+* When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.
-•You can also add or remove appointment resources dynamically.
+* You can also add or remove appointment resources dynamically.

 ### Multiple resources appointment sharing
 Multiple resources can share the same events or appointments, If appointment details edited or updated then the changes will reflect on all other shared instances simultaneously.